-Cultural practices I learned in my past life while I was growing up in my place of birth. updated June 24 of 2025
+Cultural practices I learned in my past life while I was growing up in my place of birth.
+Updated September 06 of 2025 in Ottawa Ontario Canada K1G3P2

 Some times it was practiced to take away someone's shoes but not to put any one in trouble.
 Just as a fun n game and to show the care and love for the person, soon they forget about it and situation gets back to normal.
 This does not create an opportunity for lawenforcement forces in that culture and social setup, which may be interpreted differently in other cultures and social setups and in other countries.